lmullany/bsm/src/documentation/documentation.md

 | `Other Time Series Plots` | Compare additional stored features over time |
 | `Posterior Data` | Search, filter, and export fitted values in table form |

+Note: Forecasts are only available on the model's native scale.
+For poisson and negative-binomial models, you will need to select counts to see forecasts, whereas for binomial and beta-binomial models, you will need to select proportions.

 #### Region-Wide Map

 Use this tab to look at one feature across all regions for a selected date.